How Do I Dispose of...?

 Computer Monitors and TVs

-Computer monitors and television sets both have cathode ray tubes, which contains heavy metals, including lead, mercury and/or cadmium.
+Computer monitors and television sets both have cathode ray tubes, which contain heavy metals, including lead, mercury and/or cadmium.
 Therefore they cannot be disposed of in the landfill with regular household rubbish.
-Bring your unwanted electronics to the Recycling Center or Call DPW to schedule for curbside Bulky Waste.
+Bring your unwanted electronics to the Recycling Center or call DPW to schedule a pickup as curbside Bulky Waste.
 There is a nominal fee for disposal of electronics.
 For more information on the hazards of cathode ray tubes, click here.